zhonghangli702-blip/zhonghangli702-blip.github.io/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: HOBBIES
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Beyond research, my interests can be broadly described in three aspects.
+First, in physical activity, I am particularly fond of long-distance running and enjoy challenging experiences such as skydiving.
+Second, in intellectual pursuits, I have long been interested in historical reading, especially Chinese ancient history.
+Third, in artistic expression, I play the Guqin and occasionally write poetry.
       filters:
         folders:
           - projects